 Catholic funerals are acts of worship addressed to God, so the music used is traditional or modern Christian worship music and the readings are taken from the Bible.
 Your loved one’s favourite songs or poetry are most appropriately used at the social reception which follows, not within the Church service.

 Also, because ashes, as human remains, deserve to be treated with dignity, Catholic ministers will not take part in any scattering of ashes, only their burial.

 Can I have a minister from outside the parish conduct the funeral?

 If you have a personal connection with a Catholic minister elsewhere, then they can take part in the funeral, either by preaching at a service led by a member of the parish team, or by conducting the actual service if no member of the parish team is available on your chosen date.
 Please mention this to the parish minister at the earliest opportunity.

 How much will it cost?

 The minister conducting the funeral will take a minister’s fee of £85.
 If the funeral is held in St Philip Evans Church, there will be a Church Usage Fee of £75 payable to the “Parish of St Philip Evans”.
 These may be reduced or waived in cases of genuine hardship.
 If an organist or other musician attends, they will also charge a fee.
 Separate fees and booking arrangements apply if you wish to hire the Parish Hall for a reception afterwards.

 There is nothing wrong with making funeral arrangements in advance.
-Both Deacon Steve and Pastor Gareth will be happy to assist any parishioner wishing help to make a funeral plan, whether in time of chronic illness or as part of long-term preparation.
+Any member of the parish team will be happy to assist any parishioner wishing help to make a funeral plan, whether in time of chronic illness or as part of long-term preparation.